If you make a purchase after following a link on our site, we may earn a small commission. Learn more.

 • 2 minifigures: Batman and The Joker

-Another budget-priced LEGO Batman set.
-Here’s a smaller version of the 1989 Batmobile we featured above, but available for a fraction of the cost.
+Another budget-priced Lego Batman set, this is a smaller version of the 1989 Batmobile we featured above, but costing just a fraction of the price.
 Despite its small stature, it packs in a lot of detail, making a great playset and an equally great display piece.
-Sadly it’s now discontinued, but hopefully LEGO release another similarly-sized Batmobile in the future.
+Sadly it’s now discontinued, but Lego has recently released a similar, slightly bigger and slightly more expensive version: The Batman vs The Joker Chase, which we love almost as much.

 • RRP £179.99